damianpokorski/adventofcode-ts/README.md

-An unnecessarily complicated workbench for running advent of code puzzles.
+An over engineered project for running advent of code puzzles with minimal effort :)

 ```sh
 npm run start -- --help